-If you can align sales and marketing and get your teams pointing in the same direction, you’ve got a chance to build a strong, sustainable business.
+If you can get your sales and marketing teams pointing in the same direction, you’ve got a chance to build a strong, sustainable business.
 The first step to solving the problem is asking why the misalignment is happening in the first place.

 Why are sales and marketing misaligned?

-The origin of the difficulty companies have in trying to align sales and marketing can be summed up in one word: silos.
+When organizations fail to align sales and marketing, the cause can often be summed up in one word: silos.
 Too often, different teams in an organization isolate themselves, focusing only on their immediate goals and losing sight of the bigger picture.

 Sales and marketing are no different.
 They often work on different timelines, have different incentives, and use different metrics to measure success.

-Silos, and the lack of sales and marketing alignment they reflect, are a problem in many organizations.
+Silos, and the barrier they pose to your efforts to align sales and marketing, are a problem in many organizations.
 So how do we break them up?
 How do we increase communication and collaboration among teams with different functions?